Disappearance of Johnny Gosch: Fraud by wire case

 In 1985, Noreen received a letter from Robert Herman Meier II, aged 19, of Saginaw, Michigan.
-In the letter, which he had signed under the name of "Samuel Forbes Dakota", Meier stated that he was a guard in an outlaw motorcycle club at the time of Gosch's disappearance.
+In the letter, which he had signed under the name of "Samuel Forbes Dakota," Meier stated that he was a guard in an outlaw motorcycle club at the time of Gosch's disappearance.
 According to Meier, Gosch's son was taken as part of a large child slavery ring operated by the club.
-According to the FBI, Meier requested from and received $11,000 (about $32,000 in 2023) from the Gosches.
+According to the FBI, Meier requested and received $11,000 (about $32,000 in 2023) from Gosch's parents.
 He additionally requested $100,000 (about $285,000 in 2023) more along with a promise to return their son.

 Meier was arrested at the Canadian border by FBI agents and was later charged with fraud by wire.
-The letter had stated that Gosch's son was sold to a man whom Meier identified as a "high-level drug dealer residing in Mexico City".
-Despite the accusation of fraud, Noreen reportedly believed Meier at his word and later criticized the FBI, stating that Meier's arrest destroyed her and her husband John's credibility with anyone who would take the couple's offer to pay ransom for their boy.
+The letter had stated that Gosch's son was sold to a man whom Meier identified as a "high-level drug dealer residing in Mexico City."
+Despite the accusation of fraud, Noreen reportedly believed Meier at his word and later criticized the FBI, stating that Meier's arrest destroyed her and her husband John's credibility with anyone who would take the couple's offer to pay ransom for their son.